Congratulations! You are ready to start your prenatal fitness journey!

 - Babies are less likely to be colic

-- Stay hydrated to prevent overheating
+- Stay hydrated during your workouts

 - Wear comfortable and loose fitting clothing to help regulate your body temperate while you workout